-We incurred net losses of \$3,426 and \$9,768 during the fiscal years ended December 31, 2016 and 2015, respectively.
-Our accumulated deficit at December 31, 2016 was \$126,574.
+We incurred net losses of \$853 and \$3,426 during the fiscal years ended December 31, 2017 and 2016, respectively.
+Our accumulated deficit at December 31, 2017 was \$127,427.
 In addition, we have limited financial resources.
-As of December 31, 2016, we had cash and cash equivalents of \$927 and working capital of \$791.
+As of December 31, 2017, we had cash and cash equivalents of \$4,360 and working capital of \$4,349.

-We have no revenues from operations, and we anticipate that we will have no operating revenues until we place the Bear Lodge REE Project into production.
-Furthermore, we do not have sufficient funds to complete feasibility studies, permitting, development and construction of the Bear Lodge REE Project.
-Therefore, our continuation as a going concern is dependent upon our completion of a future financing, off-take agreement, joint venture, merger or other strategic transaction.
-However, there is no assurance that we will be successful in completing such a financing or strategic transaction.
-As a result, there is substantial doubt as to whether our existing cash resources and working capital are sufficient to enable us to continue our operations beyond the next 12 months, after the filing date of this Annual Report, as a going concern.
-Ultimately, in the event that we cannot obtain additional financial resources or a strategic transaction, we may have to liquidate our business interests and investors may lose their investment.
+Notwithstanding the transaction with Synchron in October 2017, we do not have sufficient funds to fully complete feasibility studies, permitting, development and construction of the Bear Lodge REE Project.
+Therefore, the achievement of these activities will be dependent upon future financings, off-take agreements, joint ventures, strategic transactions, or sales of various assets.
+There is no assurance, however, that we will be successful in completing such a financing or transaction.
+Ultimately, in the event that we cannot obtain additional financial resources or complete a strategic transaction, we may have to liquidate our business interests, and investors may lose all or part of their investment.